jkowalko/PA11_2/README.md

 -
 Model Results
 - Linear Regression: Moderate performance but sensitive to multicollinearity (high correlation)
-- Linear Regression: Moderate performance but sensitive to multicollinearity (high correlation)
 - Ridge Regression: More stable due to regularization in finding best alpha using grid search
 - Lasso Regression: Best for feature selection and eliminated unimportant features by shrinking their coefficients to zero